-The action of fishing with beam trawl gear directly on subtidal mussel bed (Mytilus edulis and Muculus discors) on rock features is likely to be directly lethal by crushing or indirectly damaging by weakening or breaking of the byssus threads, making them prone to becoming unattatched.
+Fishing with scallop (queen) dredge gear directly on subtidal mussel bed on rock features is likely to be lethal by crushing or be indirectly damaging by weakening or breaking of the byssus threads, making them prone to becoming unattatched.
 While recovery is possible this is dependant on local environmental factors such as larval availability, tidal influence and the extent of the remaining bed.
 Recovery would also be less likely in periods of prolonged fishing.
-The damage or removal of a mussel bed would also result in the damage or removal of attached species (AWFA, 2017b).
+The damage or removal of a mussel bed would also result in the damage or removal of attached species.
+(AWFA, 2017b).